arosien/essential-testing-course/README.md

 ## Course

-The course materials are written using [tut](https://github.com/tpolecat/tut).
+The course materials are written using [mdoc](https://scalameta.org/mdoc/).
 To generate the course docs, run:

 ```
-$ sbt tut
+$ sbt mdoc
 ```

-and the machine-checked documentation will be written to `target/scala-2.12/tut`.
+and the machine-checked documentation will be written to `target/mdoc`.

 ## Exercises